theislab/scPoli_reproduce/README.rst

    pip install git+https://github.com/theislab/scib

 Mars
-  Nothing to install here atm.
-Repo is cloned in this one.
+  Since the model is not packaged, we cloned the repository in this one.

 Seurat